 In addition to the LeddarCore SoC, all Leddar sensor modules need an emitted light source (e.g., LED, VCSEL, Laser), a photodetector to receive the backscattered light, and optical components such as lenses or MEMS micromirrors to customize and optimize the emission and reception signals.

 ELECTRONICS AND PACKAGING

-Additional elements must be added to build fully functional, complete Leddar-powered sensors: processing, communication interfaces, packaging and power management, depending on the intended application, provides the required functionality to integrate into the final system.
+Additional elements must be added to build fully functional, complete Leddar-powered sensors: processors, communication interfaces, packaging and power management, provides the required functionality to integrate into the final system.